 Your guest guides will be our staff ecologist, Priscilla Titus, and her husband, SUNY Fredonia biologist Jonathan Titus.

 Saturday, June 6, 2020, 8:00 a.m.-1-:00 a.m. at the College Lodge Forest, Brocton, NY

 To date, 144 species of birds have been recorded in the rich diversity of habitats on this property.
 The forest’s unique position on the Portage Escarpment above the Lake Erie plain places it in an important migration corridor, and many of the species that nest on the property are neotropical migrants.
 In an average year, these long-distance travelers include six species of flycatchers, a dozen species of warblers, and other neotropical beauties like Indigo Bunting and Scarlet Tanager.
 Join birder Terry Mosher and his colleague Jonathan Townsend on a walk through this remarkable forest.
 You will listen for birdsong and (with some good luck) spot several of the property’s most interesting birds.
 Some late-spring wildflowers and several kinds of butterflies should round out the trip’s pleasures.
 If you’ve never been to the College Lodge Forest, this is a perfect opportunity to see it.
-REGISTER FOR THIS FREE EVENT.
+REGISTRATION ON HOLD.

 For thirty-six years, Dr. Terry Mosher taught environmental literature and other English courses at SUNY-Fredonia, where he loved connecting students with the natural world and great American writing about it.
 A Past President of the Lake Erie Bird Club, Mosher is a longtime birder and amateur naturalist.

 Jonathan Townsend is a conservation biologist at the Roger Tory Peterson Institute.
 A bat specialist, he has been working to develop a regional bat conservation initiative, which includes public education, scientific research, and habitat development for bat species in the region.